 Limited research did find that both celery and green peppers can combat inflammation as they contain luteolin.
 However, this study looked at whole celery stalks, and not celery juice.

-Anecdotal Evidence of Celery Juice working:
+Anecdotal Evidence of Celery Juice working

 Youtuber, More Salt Please, also tried the week-long celery juice challenge.
-Although she admitted that it should take more than a week to see real results, she felt that she was craving fewer sweets, and had good digestion.
+Although she admitted that it will take more than a week to see real results, she felt that she was craving fewer sweets, and had good digestion.
 She also encouraged people with acne to try it.

 Can celery juice be bad for you?